Mother, afraid of losing custody, didn't seek help for son who died of burns, police say

-MIAMI-DADE COUNTY, Fla. - A South Florida mother was arrested early Friday after her son died of untreated burns because she was too afraid to take him to a hospital "for fear of losing custody of her children," according to an arrest affidavit.
+HOMESTEAD, Fla. - A South Florida mother was arrested early Friday after her son died of untreated burns because she was too afraid to take him to a hospital "for fear of losing custody of her children," according to an arrest affidavit.

 Christiana Hurt, 35, of Homestead, told police that she set her 1-year-old son in an infant chair while she walked outside her home to throw away some trash Wednesday night.
 When she returned, she found her 10-year-old daughter holding the boy, who was screaming, according to the arrest report.